Home

 By: Dr. Robert Duvall, DPT, ATC, MGFI

-You've probably heard people say they have a "slipped" or "ruptured" disc in the back.
-Sometimes they complain that their back "went out".
-What they're most likely describing is a herniated disc.
-This condition is a common source of back and leg pain.
+You've probably heard people refer to the fact that they have a 'slipped disc', or ruptured disc in the back.
+Sometimes they complain that their back 'went out'.
+What they are most likely describing is a herniated disc.
+This condition is a common cause of both back and leg pain.

 What do you feel with a Herniated Disc?